ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the VMware Solutions console, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
-For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
+For more information, see [Broadcom Compatibility Guide](https://compatibilityguide.broadcom.com/){: external}.
 Alternatively, you can upgrade your vCenter Server, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run hardware compatibility checks for the upgrade.
 * Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the VMware Solutions console, the {{site.data.keyword.vcf-flex}} offering.
 Configure your vSphere host and vCenter Server, and migrate the workloads.
 After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the {{site.data.keyword.cloud_notm}} portal.

 ## I have an old vCenter Server with NSX-V instance, {{site.data.keyword.cloud_notm}} Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?